yourpropertyexpert/interviewkata/README.md

 2: [Bug fixing] Fix at least one of the things you found in the above

-3: [Simple extra functionality] Add the product of the three numbers as well as the sum
+3: [Simple extra functionality] Show the product of the three numbers as well as the sum

-4: [More complex functionality] Add the biggest of the three numbers
+4: [More complex functionality] Show the biggest of the three numbers

 5: [Refactorisation] Move the calculations into a class